|

 will show its natural beauty best if allowed to climb something tall.
 But

-in cultivation the leaves are unlikely to ever reach their fully mature
+cultivation the leaves are unlikely to ever reach their fully mature

 state.
 Like many Philodendron species, the blade shape collectors are accustomed